openshift/enhancements/enhancements/insights/container-scanner.md

 As this enhancement is integrated into the OpenShift Insights Operator, this code repository should go in the same organization and live in the  https://github.com/openshift/insights-operator-runtime (that does not exist at the moment).

-The code from this repository will be delivered as a container image pushed to `quay.io/openshift/origin-insights-operator-runtime:latest` (that does not exist at the moment)
+The code from this repository will be delivered as a container image pushed to `quay.io/openshift/origin-insights-operator-runtime:latest` (that does not exist at the moment).
+This image will be made available by default in cluster installations by being listed as an [image reference](https://github.com/openshift/insights-operator/blob/master/manifests/image-references) on the OpenShift Insights operator.

 Continuous Integration for the container scanner needs to be in place to test and qualify it before it is updated in the Insights Operator.